nasir3843/AD-Progression-Detection-using-Longitudional-MRI/README.md

 ## Alzheimer disease progression detection from longitudional MRI
-This is the Pytorch implementation of the paper "Alzheimer’s disease progression detection based on multimodal deep learning model and visual explainability of time series data".
+This is the PyTorch implementation of the paper titled "Alzheimer’s disease progression detection based on multimodal deep learning model and visual explainability of time series data.

 ## Prerequisites:
 * [Python3](https://www.python.org/)